ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   expression, and the following rules for function arguments apply to its declared result type.
-* Each argument of the function conforms to the declared type of the corresponding declared parameter according to one of the following scenarios:
+* Each argument of the function conforms to the declared type of the corresponding declared parameter according to one of the following:
    * The declared type of the parameter is `ValueType` and the argument is one of:
      * a function with declared type of `ValueType` or `SingleNodeType`
      * a `singular-path`